bytebar/Bytebar/README.md

-BitBar official development tree
+ByteBar official development tree

-Based on NovaCoin
+Based on NovaCoin and forked from BitBar